harrymd/NMPostProcess/README.md

 ```
 quick		# Option: 'quick' for quick-mode plots.
-spatial 	# 'spatial' or 'spectral'.
+spatial 90 	# 'spatial n_lat' or 'spectral'.
 15			# i_mode: The mode ID (integer or 'all').
 png			# Figure output format ('png' or 'pdf').
-90			# n_lat: Points in latitude grid (ignored for spectral).
 ```

-where the second line is the mode number (can also be `all`), the third line is the output figure format (currently supports `png` and `pdf`), and fourth line is the number of latitude grid points (see discussion in 'Using the code: Quick projection').
+where the first line is the type of processing (`quick` or `full`), the second line is the plot type (`spatial` or `spectral`) and the number of latitude grid points (only used for `spatial`; see discussion in 'Using the code: Quick projection' for finding the appropriate number of points), the third line is the mode number (can also be `all`), and fourth line is the output figure format (currently supports `png` and `pdf`).
 The spatial field is calculated by re-projecting the VSH coefficients.

 The figure title gives the radial coordinate of the projection (the radius at which the maximum displacement occurs).
 An optional file `shell_names.txt` can be placed in the `processed/` directory to give more descriptive names to the regions between solid-fluid discontinuities.
 For example, for Earth (with no crust), an appropriate shell-name file is